 Complete this form to disclose lobbying activities pursuant to 31 U.S.C.
-1352

-(See reverse for public burden disclosure)
+1352 (See reverse for public burden disclosure)

-(566) Teverse for publi e baraen aiser osure) 1.
-Type of Federal Action: a. contract b. grant c. cooperative agreement d. loan e. loan guarantee f. loan insurance b. ini a. initial filing b. material change For material change only: Year quarter Date of last report 4.
-Name and Address of Report Subawa Tier Congressional District, if k. rdee, if Known: Enter Nat ing Thirty in No. 4 is Subawardee, me and Address of Prime: ssional District, if known: 6.
-Federal Department/Agency Y. A. T. Program Name/Description: Der, if applicable: 8.
-Federal Action Numbel, if k nown: 9.
-Award A \$ mount, if known: 10. a.
-Name and Address of Lol Registrant (if individual, last name, first address if dij als Performing Services (including ferent from No. 10a) , first name, MI): 11.
-Information requested through this for by title 31 U.S.C. section 1352.
-This discles activities is a material representation of fareliance was placed by the tier above when osure of lobbying act upon which Signature: was made or entered into.
+(500) reverse for paons e caracii aisere 1.
+Type of Federal Action: a. contract b. grant c. cooperative agreement d. loan e. loan guarantee f. loan insurance app b. ini ederal offer/ lication tial award st-award 3.
+Report Type: a. initial filing b. material change For material change only: Year quarter Date of last report 4.
+Name and Address of Report Subawar Tier Congressional District, if kn rdee, if Known: Enter Nan in Entry in No. 4 is Subawardee, in and Address of Prime: 6.
+Federal Department/Agency Program Name/Description: Derry if applicable: 8.
+Federal Action Number, if ki nown: 9.
+Award A mount, if known: 10. a.
+Name and Address of Lob Registrant (if individual, last name, firs address if diff lls Performing Services (including ferent from No. 10a) first name, MI): 11.
+Information requested through this fo title 31 U.S.C. section 1352.
+This disclosur activities is a material representation of fareliance was placed by the tier above when e of lobbying ct upon which Signature: was made or entered into.
 This disclosure pursuant to 31 U.S.C.
 1352.
-This informat to the Congress semi-annually and will be is required tion will be reported available for Print Name: public inspection.
-Any person who fails to disclosure shall be subject to a civil penalt \$10,000 and not more than \$100,000 for each y of not less than Title:
+This informati to the Congress semi-annually and will be inspection.
+Any person who fails to file the disclosure shall be subject to a civil penalty \$10,000 and not more than \$100,000 for ea is required ion will be reported available for public required y of not less than Print Name: Title: